18 Famous Websites with Popups (And Why You Should Use Them Too)

 Popups are overlays that appear and cover some portion of your website content.
 They must be closed before a website visitor can continue browsing.

-They serve several purposes, including:
+A popup campaign can serve several purposes, including:

 • collecting email addresses,